nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 density fitting basis set can also be specified in the input directives for the DFT module.
 This basis set is used for the evaluation of the Coulomb potential in the Dunlap scheme.
-The charge density fitting basis set must have the name "cd basis".
+The charge density fitting basis set must have the name `cd basis`.
 This can be the actual name of a basis set, or a basis set can be assigned this name using the [SET](SET.md) directive.
 If this basis set is not defined by input, the O(N<sup>4</sup>) exact Coulomb contribution is computed.